-March 19, 2011 – I visit the Sendai airport, which was incapacitated by a 2-meter tsunami-induced flood.
+On March 19 I visit Sendai Airport, which was incapacitated by a 2-meter tsunami-induced flood.
 I visited the beach close by and I found 6-meter-high seawalls destroyed.
 It was a massive, impressive concrete fortress.
 However, the land side of the wall had eroded heavily.
 All the concrete was blown away, and the interior soil was eroded and exposed.
-This was caused by overtopping and suction of the wave.
+This was caused by over-topping and suction of the wave.
 No one had engineered the seawall to have waves go over it.

 I think nature will outdo us if we are not diligent in our designs.
 She will come up with bigger waves and bigger earthquakes to destroy our walls, buildings, and cities.
 Civilization is fragile.
-In 90 seconds, we lost a big piece of eastern Japan.
+In just 90 seconds, we lost a big piece of eastern Japan.
 There is no power, no gas, no food, and no water.
-And we do not know when these things will be restored.
-Lives, and some communities, were lost forever.
+As of now, we do not know when these things will be restored.
+Lives and communities were lost forever.
 Japan is one of the most technically sophisticated nations in the world.
 They understand earthquakes, tsunamis, and nuclear energy.
 Even so, they were not able to sustain civilization here.
 The implication for the rest of world, including the United States, is significant.
 I think we engineers have become too arrogant and too confident about our designs and understanding of nature.
 This disaster proved otherwise.

 I have to leave Sendai quickly.
 I need to present my findings at the University of Tokyo tonight.
 Professor Wada from my alma mater, Tokyo Institute of Technology, arranged this meeting.
 It will be nice to see my mentor again.
 As we are driving back to Tokyo on the freeway, I feel the need to stay in Sendai to help.
 Three hundred thousand people have lost homes and millions more do not have food or gas.
 I feel tremendous guilt over removing myself from this disaster.
 I will be back.

-March 20.
-2011 – As I walk out of the arrival hall at San Francisco International Airport, my wife and kids run up to meet me.
+A day later, I walk out of the arrivals at San Francisco International Airport and my wife and kids run up to meet me.
 My five-year-old boy hugs me tight and does not want to let me go.
 My mind briefly flashes to an image of a little boy who was crying in a cold, snowy town that was destroyed.